GordonGustafson/llm-inference/README.md

 Shared Memory tile size (B_c, B_r): (48, 48)
 ```

-(Due to a bug B_c and B_r were set to 48 when they should be set to 64 to make maximum usage of the 64Kb of shared memory on the 1660 Super GPU.
-I will re-run this benchmark when I get time.)
+(Due to a bug B_c and B_r were set to 48 when they should be set to 64 to make maximum usage of the 64Kb of shared memory on the 1660 Super GPU.)

 Version 2: Avoid Bank Conflicts Accessing K - 19.1 seconds